Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: System Model and Problem Formulation

 \subsection{Problem Formulation}

-Che {\em et al.} proposed a simple approach for estimating the hit rates of a cache operating LRU strategy \cite{che2002hierarchical}.
-We call this approach as Che's approximation approach following other papers in the area \cite{fricker2012versatile,garetto2016unified}, even though the paper \cite{che2002hierarchical} has multiple co-authors.
+Fagin first proposed a simple approach for estimating the hit rates of a cache operating under the LRU strategy \cite{fagin1977asymptotic}.
+The method was then rediscovered in \cite{jelenkovic2004optimizing,che2002hierarchical}.
+We call this approach the characteristic time approximation approach and note that other papers in the area \cite{fricker2012versatile,garetto2016unified} use the term Che's approximation, even though the paper \cite{che2002hierarchical} has multiple co-authors.
 In this paper, we aim to estimate the probability distribution of the number of chunks of a file in the cache in the steady state using the gLRU caching policy.
 Further, this paper aims to see improvement of the proposed caching strategy as compared to the LRU strategy.